typelets/typelets-api/README.md

    - Create a free account at [Clerk Dashboard](https://dashboard.clerk.com)
    - Create a new application
    - (Optional) Get Judge0 API key from [RapidAPI](https://rapidapi.com/judge0-official/api/judge0-ce)
+   - (Optional) Get New Relic license key from [New Relic Dashboard](https://one.newrelic.com/launcher/api-keys-ui.api-keys-launcher)
    - Update `.env` with your settings:

    ```env